 The 'Synchronic' Directors Hope Neil DeGrasse Tyson Never Watches Their Movie

-Justin Benson and Alan Moorhead's latest time travel movie sends Anthony Mackie back through New Orleans' history.
+Justin Benson and Aaron Moorhead's latest time travel movie sends Anthony Mackie back through New Orleans' history.

 Among those who exist in the middle of the Venn diagram of horror and sci-fi fans, the directing duo Justin Benson and Aaron Moorhead have developed something of a cult following.
 Their past few features, including Lovecraftian romance Spring and the sibling films Resolution and The Endless, have delved into humanity's relationship with time, space, and our place in the cosmos.